-Timmy O'Neill - Changing Lives in South Sudan
+Timmy O'Neill - Curing Blindness in South Sudan

-Timmy O'Neill - Changing Lives in South Sudan
+Timmy O'Neill - Curing Blindness in South Sudan

 Timmy O'Neill has ascended Yosemite National Park’s 3,000 foot El Capitan in just over two hours, and also spent nine days climbing and sleeping on the wall with his brother Sean, a t12 paraplegic.
 He is co-founder and former executive director of Paradox Sports, an NGO that helps integrate individuals with disabilities with outdoor recreation.
 O'Neill is a ten-year volunteer, ophthalmic tech, assisting in curing preventable blindness on the African continent.
 He is a 20-year climbing ambassador with Patagonia, Clif Bar and Osprey Packs.
 Timmy participated in the Feb, 2019 CureBlindness cataract intervention which partnered with South Sudan Medical Relief to provide 650 life-changing surgeries.
 He reached out to Good To-Go prior to traveling to South Sudan to see if we would be interested in working with him and Cureblindness.org to sponsor their efforts with meals for the doctors and other selfless individuals involved.
 Naturally, we offered whatever help was needed for this cause.
 Without further ado, here is his story.